InfinityWallet/Crypto-Assets/tokenInfo-Template.md

 # Info.json Template

-The following information is required to be filled in:
-- id
-- name
-- tag
-- decimals
-- type
-- tokenType

-- information
--- website
--- coinGeckoID (optional)
--- coinMarketCapID (optional)

-Below is a template example of the info.json file format
+Below is a template example of the info.json file format, further below you will find all possible options for information and what is required or optional.

 ```
 {